pattern

 diminuto

-Ex: They diminutive cupcakes at the tea party , each one decorated with intricate frosting designs .Sirvieron cupcakes **diminutos** en la fiesta de té, cada uno decorado con intrincados diseños de glaseado.
+Ex: They served diminutive cupcakes at the tea party , each one decorated with intricate frosting designs .Sirvieron cupcakes **diminutos** en la fiesta de té, cada uno decorado con intrincados diseños de glaseado.

 gigantic